 An ML algorithm works on features (in this case, picture dimensions).
 For feature engineering, it is crucial to use as match domain knowledge as possible, such as the height and width, color, word count, fonts, spacing, time features, etc. Manually labeled pictures allow building a learning model for an algorithm.
 To start the model development, 1-2 thousand of labeled items will do.
 But to make it provide great results, at least 10-20 thousand is a must.

-Last but not least comes another use case: tapping into OCR to analyze tickets and pay back travel expenses in case of a canceled trip.
+Last but not least, another use case comes: tapping into OCR to analyze tickets and pay back travel expenses in case of a canceled trip.
 Still, sticking to a human-in-the-loop approach is wise, since everything about money requires reliable verification.
 It is necessary to train a machine to identify the date, time, station’s name faultlessly.
 All this points to the use of the rule-based approach to ML and the need for human input.

 But just think that out of, say, 60 employees gathering and analyzing information manually, there will be only 10 left.
-Such level of automation will give businesses considerable perks, i.e., increased productivity and resource saving.
+Such a level of automation will give businesses considerable perks, i.e., increased productivity and resource-saving opportunities.
 One would say that an obvious downside is job elimination and machines taking over from humans in many areas.
 Far from it, actually.
 According to a World Economic Forum report, AI could cut 75 million jobs, yet open up 133 million new opportunities by 2022.

 With the view to ensure a smooth integration of OCR into traditional document management processes, it is imperative to prepare employees for an innovative approach.
 The following measures can help show a responsible attitude on the part of top management and guarantee a positive impact on business processes:

 - start with adopting an AI-enabled system providing a low level of automation

 - engage employees and persuade them to welcome changes